-All detention sessions are before school on Tuesday mornings in the Logic Administration building from $7:30\,\mathrm{am}-8\,\mathrm{am}$.
-Detentions are normally assigned (but not exclusively so) for attendance and dress code violations.
+All detention sessions are during 7th Period (2:45-3:35) on either Monday or Wednesday in a designated classroom.
+This means the student on detention will miss his or her athletic period (7th/8th grade) that day.
+Detentions are normally assigned (but not exclusively so) for repeated tardies and dress code violations.
+What's more, if a student earns 3 demerits, he or she will then receive a detention.
 The time is meant to be an inconvenience and the session is spent on activities that are educational, yet tedious by design.
 Students may not spend the time during detention doing their homework.
-If a student fails to attend their assigned detention session they will be given two Tuesday morning detentions on the next two Tuesdays.
-Failure to attend either of the make-up detentions results in two demerits.
+If a student fails to attend their assigned detention session (i.e. skips a detention), he or she will be given five demerits and be placed on Behavioral Probation.